walquis/react-study-book/src/react.md

 }
 ```

-In React, you specify a CSS class with className.
+In React, you specify a CSS class with `className`.
 It works the same way as the HTML class attribute:
 ```
 <img className="avatar" />
 ```